 Another advantage of the Austrian land is that it’s fairly easy to explore.
 It is a very safe country and has a great public transport system.

-The Europe visa for Austria will be available for non-EU citizens from visa exempt countries in the year 2021.
-It is expected that as off that year, travelers can apply online to obtain their ETIAS visa.
+The Visa waiver for Austria will be available for non-EU citizens from visa exempt countries in the year 2021.
+It is expected that as off that year, travelers can apply online to obtain their ETIAS authorization.

 Travelers from eligible countries simply will have to complete an online application form with their personal details and passport information.
-Applicants will have to answer a few security questions and pay the fee for the visa.
+Applicants will have to answer a few security questions and pay the fee for the ETIAS travel authorization.